jonashackt/pulumi-talk/README.md

 __Immutable: Pulumi, Terraform__

-> If you’re using a provisioning tool such as Terraform to deploy machine images created by Docker or Packer, then every “change” is actually a deployment of a new server (just like every “change” to a variable in functional programming actually returns a new variable).
+> If you’re using a provisioning tool such as Terraform to deploy machine images created by Docker or Packer, then every “change” is actually a deployment of a new server.
 For example, to deploy a new version of OpenSSL, you would create a new image using Packer or Docker with the new version of OpenSSL already installed, deploy that image across a set of totally new servers, and then undeploy the old servers.

 --> simply: new servers, every time. (focus on provisioning)